mishkaonline/connections-project-2/README.md

 ## REQUIREMENTS

-1. Database of questions and answers (optional: wrong answers for each question) - MongoDB
+1. Database of questions and answers (optional: wrong answers for each question) - MongoDB (local JSON for now)

-2. Ability for new client to join the game and pick a name - Socket.io
+2. Ability for new client to join the game and pick a name - socket.io

 3. Assign score to client - Socket.io/MongoDB?
+(Mongo if we want a leaderboard)